 Actionable Insights

-Baby Boomers remain a cornerstone of charitable giving in the United States, though it is worth noting that their giving is on a downward trend as Millennial and Generation Z donations increase.
+Baby Boomers remain a cornerstone of charitable giving in the United States.
 They demonstrate a strong commitment to their local communities through volunteering and participation in fundraising events.
-Our client Epiphany School has found that their largely Baby Boomer network is highly responsive to matching gift digital campaigns.
+Baby Boomers are loyal, and legacy and a sense of obligation tend to be urgent at this point in their lives (source 7, 11).
+Our client, Epiphany School, has found that their large Baby Boomer network is highly responsive to matching gift digital campaigns.
+Further, personalized engagement around planned gifts and estate planning is recommended with Baby Boomers.
+(Donor Dock)

 Silent Generation